← Back to all posts Operations

 Most logistics platforms launch with a map full of pins.
 Dozens of trade lanes.
 Hundreds of ports.
 The pitch is always the same: global coverage from day one.

 We took the opposite approach.
-ShipTogether is starting with a single route: Shenzhen (CNSZX) to Koper (SIKP).
+ShipTogether is starting with a single route: Shanghai (CNSHA) to Rotterdam (NLRTM).
 One origin.
 One destination.
 One container type: 40HC.

 The case for focus